-- 273. YouTube's recommendation system "is constantly evolving, learning every day from over 80 billion pieces of information."
-Some of the information the recommendation algorithm relies on to deliver recommended videos to users includes users' watch and search history, channel subscriptions, clicks, watch time, survey responses, shares, likes, dislikes, users' location (country) and the time of day.
-318 - 274.
-The recommendation algorithm can determine what "signals" or factors are more important to individual users.319 For example, if a user shares every video they watch, including videos the user gives a low rating, the algorithm learns not to heavily factor the user's shares when recommending content.320 Thus, the recommendation algorithm "develops dynamically" to individual user's viewing habits and makes highly specific recommendations to keep individual users watching videos.321 - 275.
-In addition to the algorithm's self-learning, Google engineers consistently update YouTube's recommendation and ranking algorithms, making several updates every month, according to YouTube Chief Product Officer Neal Mohan.322 The end goal is to increase the amount of time users spend watching content on YouTube. - 276.
-Because Google has designed and refined its algorithms to be manipulative, https://www.youtube.com/howyoutubeworks/product-features/recommendations/#signals-used-to-recommend-content (last visited Dec.
-8, 2022).
+from over 80 billion pieces of information."313 Some of the information the recommendation algorithm relies on to deliver recommended videos to users includes users' watch and search history, channel subscriptions, clicks, watch time, survey responses, shares, likes, dislikes, users' location (country) and the time of day.314

+- 275. The recommendation algorithm can determine what "signals" or factors are more important to individual users.315 For example, if a user shares every video they watch, including videos the user gives a low rating, the algorithm learns not to heavily factor the user's shares when recommending content.316 Thus, the recommendation algorithm "develops dynamically" to individual user's viewing habits and makes highly specific recommendations to keep individual users watching videos.317 - 276.
+In addition to the algorithm's self-learning, Google engineers consistently update YouTube's recommendation and ranking algorithms, making several updates every month, according to YouTube Chief Product Officer Neal Mohan.318 The end goal is to increase the amount of time users spend watching content on YouTube. - 277.
+Because Google has designed and refined its algorithms to be manipulative, these algorithms are incredibly successful at getting users to view content based on the algorithm's recommendation.
+Mohan stated in 2018 that YouTube's AI-driven recommendations are responsible for 70 percent of the time users spend on YouTube.
+In other words, 70 percent of all YouTube content that users watch was recommended to users by YouTube's algorithms as opposed to users purposely searching for and identifying the content they watch.

-317 Cristos Goodrow, On YouTube's Recommendation System, YouTube (Sept.
+313 Cristos Goodrow, On YouTube's Recommendation System, YouTube (Sept.
 15, 2021), https://blog.youtube/inside-youtube/on-youtubes-recommendation-system/.